Skip to main content

 Trinity Call for Applications

-This Fellowship is an exciting opportunity for full-time Irish undergraduate and masters students of Arts, Humanities and Social Sciences interested in careers in international policy, including work in international development, human rights and humanitarian work, to:
+This Fellowship is an exciting opportunity for Irish undergraduate or and postgraduate (diploma/masters) students interested in careers in international policy, including work in international development, human rights and humanitarian work, to:

 • Once an appropriate internship is successfully secured, to receive an award of €6000